 - a.
 Child protection and safeguarding policy

 - b.
 Behaviour policy

 - c.
 Staff disciplinary procedures

 - d.
 Data protection policy and privacy notices

 - e.
 Complaints procedure

-- f.
-Remote learning policy

-- g.
-Salary Sacrifice policy Technology leasing scheme

 Appendix 1: Student Acceptable Use Policy

 I understand that I must use school IT systems in a responsible way, to ensure that there is no risk to my safety or to the safety and security of the IT systems and other users.